 present random effects meta-analysis results for all studies, for studies

-within each treatment stage, for mortality results only, and for Randomized
+within each treatment stage, for mortality results only, for COVID-19 case

 We also perform a simple analysis of the distribution of study